freedomofpress/securedrop-protocol/docs/protocol.md

 The newsroom manually verifies the journalist's verification key (out of band), then signs it with the newsroom signing key to produce $\sigma_{NR,J}$.
-The newsroom then verifies the journalist's signature over their public keys - if valid, it stores the journalist's public keys and signatures for use in the protocol.
+The newsroom then verifies the journalist's signature over their public keys.
+If the signature is valid, the server stores the journalist's public keys and signatures, and the journalist is considered enrolled.

 Given: